BenJunkins/DnD-Monsters-Portfolio/readme.md

 # DnD Monster Portfolio
-This is a side project that I work on at a leisurley pace.
+This is a side project that I work on at a leisurely pace.
 I am including it in my portfolio because its fun to work on, and it covers a wide skillset that every data analyst should be able to demonstrate.

 ## Objectives
 1. Show knowledge of io operations by performing effeicient api calls to DnD5eapi.co